satansdeer/satansdeer.github.com/content/legacy-posts/javascript-let-const-var/index.md

 // 99
 ```

 And I think it's more desirable behavior.
-I can't really think of an example where you would want to have access to that `i` variable outside of the `for` loop.
+I can't think of an example where you would want to have access to that `i` variable outside of the `for` loop.

 In fact I think that the behavior of `var` in this case is even more bug prone.
 Because it allows the unwanted use of previously defined variables and can lead to confusion.